ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 1. Each stage will be held on **a single weekend**.
 2. Matches in Qualifiers will be held during specific time slots proposed by the tournament staff.
 Each player is free to choose a time slot in which they want to play.
-   - **Players that don't pick a time slot by Wednesday, 10 October 23:59 UTC+8 will be disqualified from the competition.**
+   - **Players that don't pick a time slot by Wednesday, 11 October 23:59 UTC+8 will be disqualified from the competition.**
-3. All matches will be held between Saturday 0:00 and Sunday 23:59 (UTC+8).
+3. All matches will be held between Friday 18:00 and Sunday 23:59 (UTC+8).
    - Rescheduling a match to a weekday is only permitted if **both** teams request and agree to it.
 4. Scheduling will be handled by the host.
 Schedules will be released on the Sunday before the first match of the stage.
 The host will try to create a schedule that respects all participants' preferences.
    - Please inform the host before Sunday if you expect a specific time slot to be unavailable in the following week.
 The host will try to accommodate all wishes, but makes no promises.